MahmutYaman/FluentFramework/README.md

 }
 ```

-Examine test project to see how it works.
+Examine the project to see what you can do more.

 ## Features
 - Caching